-For the purpose of calculating the balance sheet equivalent of derivative transactions the Bank makes use of off-balance sheet netting of derivative transactions with Citibank N.A.
+For the purpose of calculating the balance sheet equivalent of derivative transactions within capital requirements calculation Group makes use of off-balance sheet netting of derivative transactions with Citibank N.A.
 (London Branch) within main product groups.
 Such transactions are covered by frame agreement ISDA Master Agreement between Bank Handlowy w Warszawie S.A. and Citibank N.A..

 The basis for use of compensation was to fulfill the legal and formal terms referred to in par.
-75 of Annex 16 to Resolution 1/2007 of 13 March 2007, which must be met in order to consider the contractual compensating as risk limiting.
+75 of Annex 16 to the KNF Resolution 380/2008 of 17 December 2008, which must be met in order to consider the contractual compensating as risk limiting.

-The Bank has introduced process to monitor regulations in regards to compensation in order to ensure proper monitoring of changes in current regulations in regards to requirements set in the above mentioned annex.
+Group has introduced process to monitor regulations in regards to compensation in order to ensure proper monitoring of changes in current regulations in regards to requirements set in the above mentioned annex.